 Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

-A great business messaging app can simplify this process and improve your team communication and productivity.
+A reliable business messaging app can simplify this process while improving your team communication and productivity.

 But how do you pick the right one?

-To help you avoid this nightmarish scenario, I’ve tested 8 different instant messaging apps to find the best ones — so you’ll surely find the right fit for your business on my list.
+To save you the headache, I’ve tested 8 different instant messaging apps to find the best ones — so you’ll surely find the right fit for your business on my list.

 Now, let’s get into it!

-Best instant messaging apps for business: A quick overview
+Overview: Best instant messaging apps for business in 2026

-Before we get into the details of our business chat app review, let’s get a quick overview of the standout features and pricing of each app on the list.
+Before we get into a detailed review, let’s get a quick overview of the standout features and pricing of the business messaging apps on our list.

-Pumble is an all-in-one communication and collaboration tool offering robust features, including:
+Pumble is an asynchronous collaboration and communication tool offering many nifty features, including:

 - Instant messaging,